Is Your Cat Not Using The Litter Box?

 Previous Potty Spots: If your cat has eliminated outside of his box, clean the spots thoroughly with an enzymatic cleaner, then spray the location with Feliway, a synthetic pheromone product that discourages marking and elimination.
 Then cover the spots with something to prevent future use.
 A simple box or even a plastic carpet runner covered in sticky tape can deter a cat from going there again.

-Stress or Conflict: If your cat is generally high-stress, or you see conflict between other family members, you should address his needs and learn how to build up your cat’s confidence and address the conflict.
+Stress or Conflict: If your cat is generally high-stress, or you see a conflict between other family members, you should address his needs and learn how to build up your cat’s confidence and address the conflict.
 This is along the same lines as addressing any medical issues.
 If this is the case, I do offer behavioral assistance.

 It’s important to remember, when your cat stops using his litter box, there is a reason.
 Something is disrupting his emotions, environment, territory or his physical body, and those reasons must be addressed.
 I hope you find a solution for your cat’s litter box issues, and remember, if you need help, seek your veterinarian or a specialist working with cat behavior.